Steps in the FOI review process

 FOI complaintsFOI complaints

-Our office can consider complaints to the Ombudsman about how Ahpra handled a Freedom of Information (FOI) request.
+We can consider complaints to the Ombudsman about how Ahpra handled a Freedom of Information (FOI) request.